MrSadT/UE5-Interaction-system-for-multiplayer-via-GAS/README.md

 ## How to setup
 ### 1 Сonnection of the interaction module
 Add InteractionSystem module to /Game/Source/

-Content files replace to your project
+Content files replace to your project.
 	Note:    AGC_InteractionOutliling must be located in directory for GameplayCues

 In [project].Target.cs, [project]Editor.Target.cs add this:
 ```c#